ElvenKN/AdvancedCalendar/README.md

-## My Advanced Calendar project
+## My Advanced Calendar Project

-Yay!
-Joined!
+# Introduction

+# TODO
+* aesthetics
+* views for day and year
+* database in the backend with data to show per day / month / year